Yo (app): Features

-The app enables users to send individual notifications to other users, simply containing the word "Yo".
-Users can additionally send their location.
-Yo is an option for the IFTTT service.
+The app enabled users to send individual notifications to other users, simply containing the word "Yo".
+Users could additionally send their location.
+Yo was an option for the IFTTT service.

-The app has an API, which has enabled developers and brands to send a Yo to groups of users, such as when the World Cup sent a Yo every time a goal was scored.
+The app had an API, which enabled developers and brands to send a Yo to groups of users, such as when the World Cup sent a Yo every time a goal was scored.
 FedEx set up a service using the app through which users could receive a Yo when their package was being delivered.

 Reception

-Since its release, Yo has been downloaded over 3 million times and by 2016 over 100 million 'Yo's had been sent.
+Since its release, Yo has been downloaded over 3 million times and by 2019 over 100 million 'Yo's had been sent.
 Joachim Fels, an economist at Morgan Stanley, expressed interest in the app due to its simplicity.
 At the height of its popularity the app reached the number 4 position on the iOS App Store and #1 in the social networking category.

 Similar apps

 A number of apps inspired by Yo have been released, including one which sends the word 'Hodor', and one which sends the Indian word 'aiyo'.
 The app has also been adapted to warn Israeli citizens of missile strikes.
 An app called Lo was partly inspired by Yo, sending only a user's location.
 In July 2014 some of the copies and parodies received copyright complaints from Yo, with Arbel saying "Yo has spawned many clones... some of them are a complete replication of the Yo app...
 Improving upon our concept is welcomed, copying us bit-by-bit isn't.".
 In August 2014, Tom Scott and Matt Gray created Emojli, an emoji only messenger app, partly inspired by the success of Yo.

+For a subplot in season two of the HBO show "Silicon Valley" HBO reportedly built a prototype of the featured Bro app, an app just like Yo, "but less original".